dominant-strategies/quai-docusaurus/docs/participate/run-quai/miner-overview/run-a-miner/run-a-miner.md

 ---
-title: Miner Overview
+title: Run A Miner
 description: Overview of the implemenation of a Quai Network miner.
-slug: /miner-overview
+slug: /run-a-miner
 hide_table_of_contents: true
 sidebar_position: 1
 ---